wadehuber/codeexamples/c/c4/README.md

 [Video](https://youtu.be/CugLdd69V3s)

-Examples of reading from and writing two text files
+Examples of reading from and writing to text files

 ## ctype.c